Architect’s Key Materials for Beautiful, Durable Homes in Kitsap County

 Every Home Is Different

-We tailor each material palette to the needs of the project—whether we’re building a modern farmhouse on the peninsula or a coastal retreat with panoramic views.
+At Studio Kamppari, we tailor each material palette to the needs of the project—whether we’re building a modern farmhouse on the peninsula or a coastal retreat with panoramic views.
 Some materials get specified for performance, some for texture, and some because they bring joy every time you walk past them.

 Previous